> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Dao > Bua Thong Waterfall and Rice Fields on the Road to Chiang Dao

 rice fields north chiang mai - thailand

 We ended up staying there for over an hour.
 Not really considering the time spent.
-Obviously if you don't speak Thai, the experience won't be quite the same, but I'm convinced that even without understanding each other, nothing would stop you from stopping near a rice paddy and seeing in a little more detail how it's done.
-In general, they will be happy to show you.
+Obviously, if you don't speak Thai, the experience might not be quite the same, but I'm convinced that even without understanding each other, nothing would stop you from stopping near a rice field and seeing in a little more detail how it's done.
+In general, they will be happy to show you, or even participate!

-Many people come to Thailand without having seen rice fields before and therefore not really knowing how rice grows.
-If you have the chance, take advantage of your stay to look into this, it's a golden opportunity to be with locals.rice fields north chiang mai - thailand
+Many people come to Thailand without having seen rice paddies before and therefore don't really know how rice grows.
+If you have the opportunity, take advantage of your stay to learn more about it; it's a great opportunity to spend time with locals.rice fields north chiang mai - thailand

 rice fields north chiang mai - thailand